slpfd-arml/ARML-Editor/README.md

 ## 7. Local mode setup

-Only needed if browser mode is blocked or you need "Export update bundle."
+Only needed if the web versions are blocked, or you need "Export update bundle."

 `start-ARML-editor.bat` needs Node.js.
 It checks `node-portable/` first and falls back to a system-wide install.